UmarRauf-00/Weather-app/README.md

 **Goal for this app is to understand how an API works with react**

-This is a project I created to fetch weather information using openWrather API : https://openweathermap.org/api
+This is a project I created to fetch weather information using openWeather API : https://openweathermap.org/api

 How it works:
 User can enter the city & country name and the applicaion will fetch weather information for that city.